A lot of time and hard work goes into having a blog. Let’s face it, sometimes blogging is tough.

 Sure, we would all love to experience results like that, but having that type of success so early on is the exception, not the rule.
-On top of that, you don’t know what’s going on behind the scenes that caused them to see those kind of results.
+On top of that, you don’t know what’s going on behind the scenes that caused them to see those kinds of results.

 The truth is, it could take years before you reach your traffic goal.
 And you know what?
 That’s actually normal.

 One thing I’ve learned is that page views aren’t everything.
 What’s more important is that the traffic you’re getting is the right kind of traffic.
-Meaning, you’re attracting people who read, engage with, and share your content.
+Meaning, you’re attracting people who read, engage with and share your content.

 2. They Don’t Know What to Write About